Free Consultation & No Fee Guarantee

-- What To Do After Your Premises Liability Accident
+- What To Do After Your Slip and Fall Accident in Louisville, KY

-- Who’s At-Fault in a Louisville Slip and Fall Incident?
+- Fault in a Kentucky Slip and Fall Incident

-What To Do After Your Premises Liability Accident
+What To Do After Your Slip and Fall Accident in Louisville, KY

 If you have been injured on someone else’s property, there are pieces of evidence you can collect before you leave to see a doctor.
 Only collect evidence if you are able and will not be putting yourself in danger.
 While you are at the accident scene, here are some things you should do: